kimitrii/reaper-scripts/README.md

 These scripts are lightweight, easy to install, and each one focuses on solving a very specific problem.

 ### 📥 Download
-You can download the full **REAPER configuration file** containing my **custom workflow, scripts, key mappings, and settings** from the [Releases](https://github.com/kimitrii/reaper-scripts/releases) page.
+You can download the full **REAPER configuration file** containing my **custom workflow, this repository scripts setting up correctly, key mappings, and settings** from the [Releases](https://github.com/kimitrii/reaper-scripts/releases) page.

 #### How to Install
 1. Go to the [Releases page](https://github.com/kimitrii/reaper-scripts/releases).